 Remaining Sober and Avoiding Relapses

-At the Bay Addiction Detox Center, we continue to support clients through this difficult period.
+At the Bay Addiction and Detoxification Center, we continue to support clients through this difficult period.
 We take relapse prevention seriously and address it with high priority.
 We help patients understand addiction and the triggers that cause a relapse.
-We help them to replace their destructive behaviors and assist them to function in the community.
+The key is replacing destructive behaviors and help patients restore their lives.
 If either you or someone you love is battling alcohol, then we are here to help.